Online Safety Alerts - Think Before you Scare

 The Education Safeguarding Service regularly receives queries from educational settings in relation to sharing warnings with parents/carers and/or children about online safeguarding risks they have heard about via the media.
 Whilst sharing warning about specific risks, apps or trends is often done with good intentions, it can pose risks and can unintentionally have harmful consequences.

 This guidance should be accessed in conjunction with the DfE 'Harmful online challenges and online hoaxes' guidance published on the 12th February 2021.
-This blog post, along with the DfE guidance, will support DSLs and Educational Setting leaders approaches to harmful online challenges and online hoaxes and enable them to make informed decisions about appropriate action to take.
+This blog post, along with the DfE guidance, will support DSLs and educational setting leaders approaches to online stories, challenges, and online hoaxes, and enable them to make informed decisions about appropriate action to take.